Kotlin/kotlinx.coroutines/coroutines-guide.md

 Channel 'a' is closed
 ```

-There are a couple of observations to make out of it.
+There are couple of observations to make out of it.

 First of all, `select` is _biased_ to the first clause.
 When several clauses are selectable at the same time,
 the first one among them gets selected.
 Here, both channels are constantly producing strings, so `a` channel,
-being the first clause in select wins.
+being the first clause in select, wins.
 However, because we are using unbuffered channel, the `a` gets suspended from
 time to time on its [send][SendChannel.send] invocation and gives a chance for `b` to send, too.

 The second observation, is that [onReceiveOrNull][SelectBuilder.onReceiveOrNull] gets immediately selected when the